PROFESSIONAL NETWORKING – ONE RULE TO FOLLOW

 Rule #1: Become a Great Storyteller

-Every engagement, both planned and unplanned, is an opportunity to use this new Professional Networking Rule of becoming a great storyteller.
+Every engagement, both planned and unplanned, is an opportunity to use this new #1 Critical Networking Rule of becoming a great storyteller.
 So how do you begin?

-Step 1.
-Read, listen and watch.
+Critical Networking Rule Step 1: Read, listen and watch.
 All of these storyteller masters have works that in the form of books, audio recording or videos.
 Listen and view a few of the videos.

 - Close your eyes as you listen.
 Their words are telling the story.